ridoankhan/BlockHack-Bootcamp-API/README.md

 ```
 Demo

-The API is live at blockhack-bootcamp.tk
+The API is live at blockhackbootcamp.tk

 Extensive documentation with examples can be found at: https://documenter.getpostman.com/view/4519349/TVt2cizW